wiebs2334/DownloadManager/README.md

 # DownloadManager
-This script will help file items from a download folder into their respective locations.
+This script will help file items from a download folder into their respective locations based on hard coded criteria.